 Not sure which country to visit?
 That’s what this article is for.
 Some countries on this list require a visa, but some are visa-free—nevertheless, both options are affordable.

 Ready to make a beeline to the cheapest country to travel to from the Philippines?
 Here are some options.

-Cheapest Countries to Travel from the Philippines
+10 Cheapest Countries to Travel to From the Philippines

-It's home to the world-famous Angkor Wat, the largest religious monument in existence.
+Cambodia is home to the world-famous Angkor Wat, the largest religious monument in existence.
 But apart from historical sites scattered across the country, Cambodia is also known for its night markets, floating villages, and island parties—especially along the beaches of Koh Rong.

+With that budget, you can tour Angkor, visit the Kulen Waterfall, and explore the Preah Prom Rath Pagoda.
 If you have a few bucks to spare, you can check out other tourist spots in the country like Phnom Penh and Ream National Park.
-Cambodia has a lot of wonderful things to offer, especially if you’re someone who’s interested about learning the history and culture of a place.
+Cambodia has a lot of wonderful things to offer, especially if you’re interested in learning history and culture.

 Thailand makes for a great out-of-the-country trip as it offers something exciting for everyone.
 Enjoy its bustling nightlife when you want to party, temple complexes when you want to get lost in beautiful architecture, and Chiang Mai’s Night Bazaar when you want to do a little shopping.